ElsaTam/obsidian-fancy-a-story/docs/docs/stylesettings/stylesettings.md

 # Accessibility

 #### Enable Accessibility variant
-Use a sans serif font, increase default font size and weight, remove doodle icons, etc.
+This option makes the vault easier to read, with sans serif fonts, and increased font size and weight.

 #### Use sans serif font

 #### Increase default font size and weight

-#### Doodle icons
-Use doodle (handwritten style) icons in some places, such as tasks icons and bullet lists.

 #### Background textures
-Disable all background textures
+Enable the background texture in the sidebars.